robertschmidt54/AdvancedUnixTutorial/README.md

 9
 10
 ```
 We just printed the numbers 1 to 10 with out needing 10 seperate echo statements!
 So what's going on here?
-Let's breakdown the first line: ```for x in 1 2 3 4 5 6...``` The word for is a key word in Unix that means I am starting a for loop. i is a variable (it could be anything I just chose but you can give it any name you want like variable or bob), and the stuff after the word "in" are the values I want i to take on. i starts by taking on the
+Let's breakdown the first line: ```for x in 1 2 3 4 5 6...``` The word for is a key word in Unix that means I am starting a for loop. i is a variable (it could be anything I just chose but you can give it any name you want like variable or bob), and the stuff after the word "in" are the values I want i to take on.
+The next line is the word ```do``` this is another keyword in unix.
+It means that for every value of i do the following.
+The next line is my code that I want done.
+And finally we end with the word ```done``` to let the computer know we are finished.

+When we start the loop ```i``` first takes on the value 1 since it is the first in the list.
+We then move to the instruction which is to print whatever the value of ```i``` is.
+When that is done, we find there is no other instruction.
+We have just completed one itteration of the loop.
+We then go back to our list, and see if we have reached the end.
+We have not, so ```i``` will now be assigned the value 2 (the next value in the list).
+We then repeate  the loop until ```i``` can no longer take on anymore values.
+Once we reach that point we are done, and exit the loop.

 ## Controling when something happens: IF statements: